 Guanciale is an Italian cured meat prepared from pork cheeks (Guancia is Cheek in Italian).
 Pecorino Romano is a hard, salty Italian cheese, often used for grating, made out of sheep’s milk.

-I have gone back to Pasta Chef time and time again for their Carbonara.
-It’s an intensely flavoured pasta, which the local at the counter always reminds me of when I visit.
-You always double checks that I am sure I want it, because “it is strong flavour”.
-I always tell him that I know and that I love it, and it beams back at me with a big smile.
+I have gone back to Pasta Chef time and time again for their Carbonara Pasta, aka “Tonnarelli alla Carbonara”.
+It’s an intensely flavoured pasta, which the chef at the counter almost always reminds me of when I visit.
+He always double-checks that I am sure I want it saying “Are you sure?
+It is a strong flavour”.
+I always tell him that I know and that I love it, and he beams back at me with a big smile.

 Ciuri Ciuri is a little Sicilian Pasticceria (pastry shop).

 If you don’t know, Sicily is the largest island in the Mediterranean Sea, south of Italy.
 It’s home to many sweet treats, including the famous Cannoli, as seen in the picture above.
 Cannoli are basically tube-shaped shells of fried pastry dough, which are filled with a creamy filling that almost always contains ricotta.
 You can get them in different sizes, from small to pretty big.